dbt-labs/corp/handbook/working_and_growing_here.md

 **Why the minimum of 12 months?** We ask for at least 12 months for a cross-department transfer because it can take about 3 months to onboard onto a new role and another 3 months to become completely ramped into that role (totaling up to 6 months).
 We would want someone to be working as a ramped member of the team for at **least** 6, ideally 12 months, before moving on.
 Additionally it could take us longer to backfill your role meaning there are more limitations for the team during the transition period and beyond if you’re switching to a new department.

-**Exceptions:** Changes or movement between teams could happen at any time due to business need.
+**Exceptions:** Changes or movement between teams could happen at any time due to business needs.
 If your tenure with dbt Labs is less than the 9 or 12 months and you are interested in moving internally, bring this up to your [People Business Partner](https://www.notion.so/dbtlabs/Business-Partner-Coverage-Model-0a4ee30503464b3bb101de1d4c3ac5e8?pvs=4) - the People Team and your current leadership team will need to approve the business exception.

 **Again, please ensure you’re actively talking to your manager about your career goals and development wants/needs.**